EPPIcenter/mad4hatter/docs/execution.md

 ## Other workflows

+Below are workflows that are useful for running specific modules of the pipeline.

 ### QC Only

-The above example runs the entire pipeline.
 If you only want to run the QC module, you can use the following command:

 ```bash
 nextflow run main.nf --readDIR /wynton/scratch/data/AAD1017 --target v4 -profile sge,apptainer -config conf/custom.config --QC_only